Account Abstraction Security Pyramid

 • Protected Signer, also known as Hardware Signer TEE – uses a special secure mode of the mobile processor

-• Hardware Signer – uses a dedicated isolated chip and present the strongest level of device security mechanism
+• Hardware Signer – uses a dedicated isolated chip and presents the strongest level of device security mechanism

 Both classes enforce 2-factor authentication (2FA), something you have (your mobile device) and something you are (your biometric ID).
 The Braavos wallet application will automatically choose the highest level of security available on the user’s device.